irlnathan/s-assoc-docs/associations2.md

 }
 ```

-Here, I've added a `lead` parameter to the user `model` attributes.
-This lead parameter sets-up a one-way relationship between the user and a particular `lead model instance` via a foreign key.
+Here, I've added a `Lead` parameter to the User `model` attributes.
+This Lead parameter sets-up a one-way relationship between the User and a particular `Lead model instance` via a foreign key.

 <img src="http://i.imgur.com/4ZDSy3F.jpg" />